braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::info[**Identification of Self-Loops as the Primordial Violation of Causal Acyclicity**]

-While a macroscopic cycle represents a complex paradox involving the history of multiple events, the self-loop represents the atomic unit of causal paradox.
-It constitutes the minimal possible violation of the Directed Acyclic Graph structure.
+While a macroscopic cycle represents a complex paradox involving the history of multiple events (a grandfather paradox distributed across time); the self-loop represents the atomic unit of causal paradox.
+It constitutes the minimal possible violation of the Directed Acyclic Graph structure; a singularity where the causal horizon collapses onto a single point.

-Permission of self-loops equates to permission of closed timelike curves of zero radius.
-This violation destroys the global partial ordering of the graph.
-In a DAG, a depth function assigns a value to every event based on its distance from a root.
-If a self-loop exists at $u$, the depth of $u$ becomes undefined.
-One can traverse the loop indefinitely without advancing in logical time.
-This creates a singularity in the causal history, preventing the rigorous definition of a "before" and "after" for that locality.
+Permission of self-loops equates to the permission of closed timelike curves of zero radius ($r=0$).
+In general relativity; a closed timelike curve allows an observer to influence their own past.
+In the discrete causal graph; the edge $u \to u$ asserts that the event $u$ is its own cause.
+This violation destroys the global partial ordering of the graph; which is the mathematical backbone of causality.
+Consider the implications for the depth function $d(u)$; which assigns a value to every event based on its distance from the root.
+In a valid causal history; every step must increase this depth ($d(v) > d(u)$).
+If a self-loop exists at $u$; we are forced into the contradiction $d(u) > d(u)$.
+Physically; this creates a trap; the system can traverse the loop indefinitely without advancing in logical time.
+This creates a singularity in the causal history; strictly preventing the rigorous definition of a "before" and "after" for that locality.

 ### 2.2.2.3 Diagram: The Inertia of Self-Loops {#2.2.2.3}